The ghosts in 80s horror movie Poltergeist aren’t just for scares. They’re a way of looking at family, childhood – and what comes after death.

 Why are the Freelings haunted?

 The Freeling’s home is built on a former burial ground.
-But, rather than arrange this respectfully, the development company only relocates the headstones and leaves the bodies behind.
+But, rather than deal with this respectfully, the development company relocates the headstones and leaves the bodies behind.

 What happens to the Freelings is partly (and unfairly) a punishment for this.
 But the film also explains it’s because Carol Anne was born in the house, and has a particularly bright life force.